tatankam/eventmap/docs/ARCHITECTURE_API.md

 1. User request triggers map creation or ingestion.
 2. Backend geocodes addresses using OpenRouteService.
-3. Queries or ingest data into Qdrant using vector and geospatial filters.
+3. Queries or ingest data into Qdrant using vector and filters like geospatial and date/time.
 4. Returns JSON responses with event lists and route geometry.

 ---